mwshinn/PyDDM/doc/quickstart.rst

 .. note::

-   There are two ways to build models with PyDDM: the classic object-oriented interface, and "auto_model".
-Here, we will discuss auto_model: it supports almost all of the features of the classic interface, but is much easier to use.
+   There are two ways to build models with PyDDM: the classic object-oriented interface, and the :func:`.gddm` function.
+Here, we will discuss the :func:`.gddm`
+   function: it supports almost all of the features of the object-oriented interface, but is much easier to use.
 We will discuss the differences in detail later in this tutorial.

 For the rest of this tutorial, we will slowly build a generalized drift diffusion model (GDDM), validate the model, and then fit the model to an open